rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

    - A ConfigMap containing the enablement of the orchestrator plugins
    - A secret with the BACKEND_SECRET key/value and update the secret name in the Backstage CR under the extraEnvs field.
 You should have one already configured from your old orchestrator setup
    - An "app-config-rhdh" containing your migrated app config from your v1.6 installation, containing any auth provider, integration, etc.

-   You should also have all operator prerequisites already filled, namely:

-    - Preparing to install OpenShift Serverless.
-    - Installing the OpenShift Serverless Operator.
-    - Installing Knative Serving.
-    - Installing Knative Eventing.
-    - Installing the OpenShift Serverless Logic Operator.

 5. **Install the RHDH instance via the RHDH UI**